Skip to main content

 You need to have already created a Knowledge Source here.
 If you still need to make it, please create it now.

 Step 1.
-Run the following script to start the uploading process:
+Run the following script to start the upload process by sending the file to StackSpot AI:

 -H 'Content-Type: application/json' \